mez-FMDA/test2/docs/Market_Facilitator/FMAR_Design/Ecosystem_Architecture/Use Case Catalogue/readme.md

 # FMAR Use Case Catalogue: Complete Summary

-This document outlines the core use cases for the Flexibility Market Asset Register (FMAR).
+This document outlines the core use cases for the Flexibility Market Asset Registration (FMAR) solution.

 FMAR supports registration, qualification, and data sharing for flexible assets participating in GB flexibility markets.